xiaotaozi1127/domain-name-converter/README.md

    when pass encoded short domain name in the parameter, it can return the original long domain name. if the decoded short domain name cannot be found in system, it will return NOT_FOUND status code.
 `curl --location --request GET 'localhost:8888/domain/decode?shortName={shortName}'`

+## Test
+You can run `./gradlew test` to run all the tests.
+After test finished, you can get the test report at `build/jacoco/test/index.html`

+## Design document
+Refer to the document under `document` folder, you can get more information about how the application is designed.